Skilled Survival’s Comprehenvise IFAK Buyers Guide

 Even with extensive trauma kits in their emergency vehicles, paramedics and EMTs wear simple IFAK pouches for quicker responses.

-If you enjoy hiking or camping in remote areas, you need an IFAK.
+If you enjoy hiking or camping in remote areas, you need one.

 Hunting and fishing excursions don’t happen near hospitals.